How to fix "Potential Windows Update Database error detected" error

 Run DISM tool

-If this does not solve the problem and you need to repair corrupted Windows Update System Files, then execute this command: "DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:\RepairSource\Windows /LimitAccess"
+If this does not solve the problem and you need to repair corrupted Windows Update System Files, execute this command: "DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:\RepairSource\Windows /LimitAccess"

 Run System File Checker